dstockto/csv-chef/README.md

 complete, you will see an error when trying to run the recipe.

 The next important item is the assignment operator.
 It is a left arrow created with a less-than and a dash - `<-`.
-Each recipe line will start with either a variable, column or header followed by the assignement operator, followed by your recipe to build the value that should go in the output.
+Each recipe line will start with either a variable, column or header followed by the assignment operator, followed by your recipe to build the value that should go in the output.

 The rest of the line consists of combinations of columns, variables, literals and functions.
-They can be combined using a right arrow `->` which indicates whatever has been built should be passed along into the next thing (typically this is going to be a function) or you can use `+` to combine the values on the left and the right of the plus.
-Recipes are executed strictly left-to-right.
-This means if you have more complex operations that would require out of order processing, you should consider variables in order to simplify the operation into something that can be executed linearly.
+They can be combined using a right arrow `->` which indicates whatever has been built should be passed along into the next thing (typically this is going to be a function), or you can use `+` to combine the values on the left and the right of the plus.
+Recipes execute strictly left-to-right.
+This means if you have more complex operations that would require out-of-order processing, you should consider variables in order to simplify the operation into something that can be executed linearly.